Mildred "Millie" Thompson Blackerby ’35

 What makes Hanover College special to you today?
 Just seeing some of the local scenery brings back great memories and some peace.

 Shana Cameron ’13

 I remember the first time I walked onto the Hanover campus.
-It was one of those beautiful days where everything was green, the sun was shining, and you just wanted to run through the grass on the Quad.
-My dad and I had come to check out the college that I had applied to.
-When we walked out of the Admissions office he looked at me and said “I want you to go here.”
+It was one of those beautiful days where everything was green, the sun was shining, and you just wanted to run through the grass on The Quad.
+My dad and I had come to check out the college, and when we walked out of the Admission office he looked at me and said, “I want you to go here.”
 Without any hesitation I replied, “This is where I want to go.”
 And I spent the next four years of my life living at Hanover.